nilsbrummond/Neverwinter-ACT-Plugin/README.md

 State
 =====
-- Needs testing and verification.
 - Tracking of CW Chaotic Growth gives the healing credit to the last CW to MM the target.
-- I'm sure there are losts of different special cases left to handle.
+- Most special cases should be covered now.
 - Combat log colored.
 - Companion Pet's owners tracked.
 - Damage base recording and effectiveness (dmg / dmgBase)